 How to become rich

-So, you don’t need more money to be rich.
+In summary, you don’t need more money to be rich.
 You need passion.
-Yes, that will stop you from buying useless junk, but that’s not the point.
+That will stop you from buying useless junk, but that’s not the point.
 The point is you’ll feel amazing.

 To be rich replace your need for more things with the need to work on your passion.